 Help us, dear God, to see your face in every Veteran we encounter.
 Guide us as we imagine new ways to support Veterans and their families.
 Bring healing and peace to all who have been wounded physically, mentally and spiritually during wartime.
 Help us bring your saving grace to heal the invisible wounds of war.
 We ask this in Jesus’ holy name.
 Amen.

 This year, Veterans Day is on________ (Day of Week), so our parish will honor our Veterans on Sunday, ________ (date) .
 On “Veterans’ Sunday,” we join Veterans and active duty military and their families in our parish at Mass.
 We will honor their faithful service to our country, which reflects Christ’s own service and sacrifice for our Church.
-This effort is sponsored by the Archdiocese of Washington’s Department of Special Needs Ministries.
+This effort is sponsored by the Archdiocese of Washington’s Office of Deaf and Disabilities Ministry.

 Possible Additional Note in Bulletin:

-Veterans’ Pew Cards will be available in the ________ (location), with thanks to the Archdiocese of Washington’s Department of Special Needs Ministries.
+Veterans’ Pew Cards will be available in the ________ (location), with thanks to the Archdiocese of Washington’s Office of Deaf and Disabilities Ministry.

-(Pew Cards can be obtained by contacting the Department; see contact information below).
+(Pew Cards can be obtained by contacting the Office; see contact information below).

 Veterans Sunday Mass Petition: